cryptimeleon/cryptimeleon.github.io/docs/benchmarking.md

 mathjax: true
 ---

-In this document we discuss your options when it comes to benchmarking code written using Cryptimeleon libraries as well as group operation counting provided by Cryptimeleon Math.
+In this document we discuss your options when it comes to benchmarking code written using Cryptimeleon libraries.

-# Runtime Benchmarking
+There are many different kinds of possible performance metrics.
+These include runtime in the form of CPU cycles or CPU time, memory usage, and network usage.
+Furthermore, one may want to collect hardware-independent information such as the number of group operations or pairings.
+Both of these types of metrics have their use-cases.
+Counting group operations and pairings has the advantage of being hardware-independent.
+To the layperson and potential user, applied metrics such as CPU time or memory usage can be more meaningful as they demonstrate practicality better than the more abstract group operations metrics.

+# Collecting Applied Metrics

+Applied metrics, such as runtime or memory usage, can be collected using any existing Java benchmark framework.
+An example of such a framework is the Java Microbenchmarking Harness (JMH).
+It allows for very accurate measurements and integrates with many existing profilers.
+Due to these existing options, we have decided against implementing any such capabilities ourselves.
+Therefore, you will need to use one of these existing benchmark frameworks.

-## Lazy Eval
+## Problems With Lazy Evaluation

 While useful for automatic optimization, the [lazy evaluation]({% link docs/lazy-eval.md %}) features of Math can create some benchmarking problems if not handled correctly.